Types of Life Insurance Policies

 Learn more about Guaranteed Issue Whole Life Insurance

 Another option is Accidental Death and Dismemberment (AD&D) Insurance, which is there to protect you and your family should you get seriously injured or killed in an accident.
-It's designed for people who are 18 to 80 years old and want guaranteed accidental death insurance, regardless of their health or occupation.
+It's designed for people who want guaranteed accidental death insurance, regardless of their health or occupation.
 So whether you fly planes or teach people how to safely jump out of them, you can't be denied coverage, as long as you meet the age requirements.

 It's important to note that AD&D Insurance isn't a life insurance policy.
 But it can offer some degree of protection for people who might otherwise have none, due to health issues.
 It's also a more affordable option than a term or whole life policy, typically with a faster approval time.